googleapis/google-cloud-java/google-cloud-pubsub/README.md

 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 #### Installation and setup
-You'll need to obtain the `gcloud-java-pubsub` library.
-See the [Quickstart](#quickstart) section to add `gcloud-java-pubsub` as a dependency in your code.
+You'll need to obtain the `google-cloud-pubsub` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-pubsub` as a dependency in your code.

 #### Creating an authorized service object
 To make authenticated requests to Google Cloud Pub/Sub, you must create a service object with